tingerrr/anti-matter/docs/template.typ

 // It takes your content and some metadata and formats it.
 // Go ahead and customize it to your liking!
 #let project(
-  title: "",
+  package: (:),
   subtitle: "",
   abstract: [],
-  authors: (),
-  url: none,
   date: none,
-  version: none,
   body,
 ) = {
-  // Set the document's basic properties. set document(author: authors, title: title) set text(font: "Linux Libertine", lang: "en")
+  // Set the document's basic properties. set document(author: package.authors, title: package.name)
+  set text(font: "Linux Libertine", lang: "en")

   show heading.where(level: 1): it => block(smallcaps(it), below: 1em)